qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

    a file selector will open at the default path (if set).
 If no default path has been set, the file selector will use the last path selected from an "External resource" widget.
-If the widget has never been used, the file selector default to opening on the project path.
+If the widget has never been used, the file selector defaults to opening on the project path.
 -  You can define and set **relative path storing**.
 Relative path storing will allow you to save only the part of the path which is after the default path (if default path is set) or the current project path.
-This particularly useful when you want to save long paths into limited size attributes (like text attributes for Shapefiles which are limited to 254 characters), or for creating self-contained project and data file archives for distribution.
+This is particularly useful when you want to save long paths into limited size attributes (like text attributes for Shapefiles which are limited to 254 characters), or for creating self-contained project and data file archives for distribution.